cloudmesh/classes/docs/source/assignments.rst

 prg2
 ^^^^^
-	 Consider the Python/Java code available on Section 6 Unit 13 “Files” tab (the third one) as HiggsClassIIUniform.py or HiggsClassIIUniform.java.
+	 Consider the Python or Java code available on Section 6 Unit 13 “Files” tab (the third one) as HiggsClassIIUniform.py or HiggsClassIIUniform.java.
 This software is also available on FutureSystems virtual machines.
 When run it should produce